Skip to main content

-Two Tony Award-winning plays performed in repertory, alternating nightly, with one set, overlapping casts and unlimited firepower!
+Two Tony Award-winning plays, alternating nightly, one set, overlapping casts and unlimited entertainment.
 One is a celebrated American classic and the other a celebrated smash hit.
 As an SCR subscriber, you’ll see them both and experience every exhilarating moment

 by Yasmina Reza